 We introduced projects in the 1950s, due to the increased complexity of the products, which needed work done of all silos that was hard to coordinate with the silo structure.
 But the product also needed to have some responsible, since no silo ever have the full responsibility, and cannot per se, depending on for example the KPI setting per silo.

-Human science, with the magic numbers 5 (Miller’s Law), 15 and 150, Chinese whispers, Conway’s law etc., shows that our way of organise today in hierarchies is no coincidence.
+Human science, with the magic numbers 5 (Miller’s magical number seven), 15 and 150, Chinese whispers, Conway’s law etc., shows that our way of organise today in hierarchies is no coincidence.
 And it is no coincidence either that we will have problems in our organisations, if we are trying to set these evolutionary prerequisites or constraints aside.
 And when we are setting them aside, it means side effects, that we many times cannot foreseen or explain.
 That is the chains of symptoms, which means tremendous difficulties, and many times a total fail for some organisations, lacking speed, flexibility and the ability to solve complex problems to survive in today’s market.

 “Humans that solve problems” is exactly the same as our system start definition “People that interact to solve activities with interdependencies” that was brought up in the Blog Introduction blog post.
 This means that we can change the need from the market to be “Solve complex problems, fast and flexible”, which will not change the principles one single bit.
 The principles have the same validity for our organisations as for our ancestors keeping themselves alive.
 Moving the boundaries that our ancestors had between themselves and the nature, to the boundaries between our organisation and the market, does not change our evolutionary prerequisites as a specie for solving problems.
 It is still all about solving problems, meaning that the principles to a big extent are evolutionary principles, the what for being able to solve problems.
 In short it can be summarized to: